-Four distinct areas that pertain to networks and networking appear to be of particular importance and interest:
+The workshop started out with group work in four distinct areas that pertain to networks and networking:

 - 1. Data in Networks, - 2. network infrastructures, - 3. the specifics of social networks and social media, and - 4. the (observable) network effects of crowdsourcing.